RSellathurai/MLAI-MOD5-PAA-01/README.md

 **Observation**: Drivers who are traveling with their partners tend to be more likely to accept coupons for high-end restaurants.

 **Summary**: Drivers who are traveling with their partners and frequently visit high-end restaurants have a high chance of accepting the coupons.
 The income of drivers does not have any correlation to accepting the coupons.

+## Next Steps
+**Conduct Comprehensive Analysis of All Coupon Types**: Examine the remaining types of coupons to understand how different attributes affect their acceptance rates.
+**Develop a Predictive Model**: Create a model using the analyzed data to predict coupon acceptance for each coupon type or based on the attributes predicts which coupon is a good fit for the driver.
+This way we can promote the business to the right target of customers.
+**Validate the Model**: Test the model's accuracy and reliability using a separate test dataset.